The Music School COVID-19 Protocols for Private Lessons & Classes

 - Students and staff are required to stay home if they receive a positive antigen or PCR test result.
-See chart below for guidelines.
+See Quarantine and Isolation Guidelines below.

 - Students and staff are required to stay home if they experience any COVID-19 symptoms and/or fever in excess of 100.4 degrees.
-See chart below for guidelines.
+See Quarantine and Isolation Guidelines below.

 - Tuition charges will not be adjusted to accommodate student absences.
 Exceptions will be determined by the Director on a case-by-case basis.

-- Students will sanitize their hands before and after instruction in the piano lab.
+- Students should sanitize their hands before and after instruction in the piano lab.

 - Hand sanitizer, disposable masks, and contact-less thermometers will be available on campus for use.